 What are High Level Indicators?

-The Council adopted high level indicators to track the progress of fish and wildlife efforts in the Columbia Basin.
+The Council previously adopted high level indicators to track the progress of fish and wildlife efforts in the Columbia Basin.
 The collective efforts of many entities, including the Council, contribute to improving habitat and fish migration while protecting and enhancing fish and wildlife.
 These measures cannot be interpreted as a performance measure for any single entity but instead provide a high level overview of outcomes that reflect regional headway.

 Currently, the Council is tracking progress using three high-level indicators.
 Posed as questions, they are: